DTJF/fbdoc/src/doc/Examples.md

 const char* VarName;
 ~~~

 and this syntax can be used directly by a C compiler.
 This can be
 useful to auto-generate C headers from FB source, ie to bind a library
 written in FB in to a C project.

-Templates  {#sectExaTemplates}
+Templates  {#SecExaTemplates}
 =========

 In an early stage of the project development you'll start to add